cockroachlabs/roachinfo/README.md

 ### observations from dbconsole

-The three values of memory%, CPU%, and QPS are meant to be gathered from the DB console with the customer and CEA.
+The three values of **Memory%**, **CPU%**, and **QPS** are meant to be gathered from the DB console with the customer and CEA.
 This ensures the customer works with the CEA to gather usage information from their clusters.

 ![dbconsole observations](dbconsole_observations.png)